ydsingh/alexa/guides/cli/cli-cloud9.md

-Want to quickly and easily setup an Alexa Skill Develpment environemnt, complete with the ASK-CLI?
+Want to quickly and easily setup an Alexa Skill Development environment, complete with the ASK-CLI?
 Here's how you can do just that using [AWS Cloud 9](https://aws.amazon.com/cloud9/)!

 > Note: New AWS customers who are eligible for the AWS Free Tier can use AWS Cloud9 for free.
 If your AWS Cloud9 environment makes use of resources beyond the free tier, you are charged the normal AWS rates for those resources.
 For an example of AWS Cloud9 pricing, or more details on AWS Cloud9 pricing, check out: https://aws.amazon.com/cloud9/pricing/